Get insider access

 Differences Between Sizes And Variants

-The Anker Life Q30 are available in three color variants: 'Black', 'Midnight Blue', and 'Sakura Pink'.
+The Anker Life Q30 are available in three color variants: 'Black,' 'Midnight Blue,' and 'Sakura Pink.'
 We tested the Black variant, and you can see their label here.
 We expect all color variants to perform similarly to our model.
 If you encounter another variant, please let us know in the forums, and we'll update our review.

 Compared To Other Headphones

 The Anker Life Q30 are the next generation of the Anker Soundcore Life Q20 Wireless.
 Unlike their predecessor, these budget-friendly over-ears come with a hard pouch to help protect the headphones when you're on the go and have a companion app with features like a graphic EQ and presets to help tweak their sound.
-Their active noise cancelling performance is outstanding, too, and beats competitors like the TREBLAB Z7 Pro Wireless.
+Their active noise cancelling performance is excellent, too, and beats competitors like the TREBLAB Z7 Pro Wireless.

 Check out our recommendations for the best noise cancelling headphones, the best noise cancelling headphones under $100, and the best travel headphones.